 1 pinch of salt and pepper to taste

 How to make this delicious Gluten-Free Mexican Ham and Cheese Quiche?

 Preheat the oven to 400 degrees F.

-Add the chopped onions to a skillet with 2 TBSP of butter and slowly cook on low heat until brown and caramelized.
+Add the chopped onions to a skillet with 2 tablespoon of butter and slowly cook on low heat until brown and caramelized.
 Stir a few times while it is cooking.
-Right before finishing, add 2 TBSP of mild chopped chilis from a can to heat through with the onions.
+Right before finishing, add 2 tablespoon of mild chopped chilis from a can to heat through with the onions.
 Set aside to get to room temperature.

 Slick the pepper jack cheese into blocks that fit in the food processor.
 In the Food processor, line up the blocks and turn on until they are completely shredded.
 You can also grate them with a handheld grater if you don't have a food processor.

 Chop up the ham steak into small ¼ inch cubes.
 You will only need one ham steak for two of these quiches.

 Scramble the eggs and heavy cream in a large bowl using a whisk.